missionpinball/mpf-docs/docs/mechs/lights/index.md

 ```

 ## Fully working Example 1 - Basics
-Let’s bring above informaton together and learn by example.
+Let's bring above informaton together and learn by example.
 Though the following example is a fully working minimal set for the Cobra controller, it is as well helpful to understand the concpet more if you use a different set of hardware.
 For this example to work physically, the Cobra board needs to have 5V power supply and a Neopixel strip connected to NEO0.
 No need for a high voltage power supply like you need for coils.
 The example has been built for a WS2811 strip, but can be used as well for a WS2812 strips and others.
 This `config.yaml` is the only configuration file you need in your project.
 The config file is fully valid for the Cobra board connected to a Linux PC running MPF.
 If you have a Cobra board but run Windows or macOS you have to change the `ports`.
 If you run a completely different hardware you have to adapt the `hardware` section.

 ``` yaml
 #config_version=5